-Tickets to this performance will go on sale May 15, 2020 on this website.
-Tickets may also be purchased at Ogunquit Camera Shop, Dunaway Center, Ogunquit Playhouse Downtown Box Office, and Ogunquit Welcome Center.
-Free parking for the performance is located behind the Dunaway Center.
+Tickets to this performance will go on sale 3 weeks prior to the event on this website.
+Tickets may also be purchased at any of the fine establishments listed on the bottom of the page.
+Free Parking for audience members behind the Dunaway Center.

 Bruce Coppock has enjoyed a career as a cellist, teacher and arts executive for over 40 years.
 He was cellist, co-founder and executive director of the Boston Chamber Music Society; principal cellist of the Handel & Haydn Society; cellist of the Boston Musica Viva.
 Throughout his career Coppock has maintained an active teaching life as a cellist and chamber music coach.
 Since 2013, he has led an intensive year chamber music course for gifted high schools students called QuartetLab in which students spend an entire year studying one piece of music in depth, with Coppock serving both as cellist and coach.
 This program will be relocated to the Rivers School beginning in fall 2019.

 Coppock has held teaching positions at the Longy School of Music, Brown University, the University of New Hampshire, the Boston Conservatory and the New England Conservatory.
 He was Chair of the Music Division of the Boston Conservatory and subsequently chair of both the chamber music and orchestral studies departments at New England Conservatory.
 Since returning to the Boston area in 2016, he has re-joined the faculty of the Longy School of Music, is Chair of the Chamber Music Department at the Rivers School Conservatory and is a member of the Boston Philharmonic Orchestra.